 IHDA will conduct on-site management reviews for all LIHTC projects at least once every third year during the compliance and extended use period.
-During the management review, the Asset Manager will review of 20% of tenant files, or a sample defined in Revenue Procedure 2016-15.
+During the management review, the Asset Manager will review a sample of tenant files.
 However if extensive noncompliance if found, IHDA may expand the sample.